Socialist Federal Republic of Yugoslavia: World War II

-During 1943, the Yugoslav Partisans began attracting serious attention from the Germans.
+In 1943, the Yugoslav Partisans began attracting serious attention from the Germans.
 In two major operations, Fall Weiss (January to April 1943) and Fall Schwartz (15 May to 16 June 1943), the Axis attempted to stamp out the Yugoslav resistance once and for all.
 In the Battle of the Neretva and the Battle of the Sutjeska, the 20,000-strong Partisan Main Operational Group engaged a force of around 150,000 combined Axis troops.
-In both battles, despite heavy casualties, the Group succeeded in evading the trap and retreating to safety.
-The Partisans emerged stronger than before and now occupied a more significant portion of Yugoslavia.
-The events greatly increased the standing of the Partisans and granted them a favourable reputation among the Yugoslav populace, leading to increased recruitment.
+In both battles, despite heavy casualties, the Group evaded the trap and retreated to safety.
+The Partisans emerged stronger than before, occupying a more significant portion of Yugoslavia.
+The events greatly increased the Partisans' standing and granted them a favourable reputation among the Yugoslav populace, leading to increased recruitment.
 On 8 September 1943, Fascist Italy capitulated to the Allies, leaving their occupation zone in Yugoslavia open to the Partisans.
-Tito took advantage of the events by briefly liberating the Dalmatian shore and its cities.
+Tito took advantage of this by briefly liberating the Dalmatian shore and its cities.
 This secured Italian weaponry and supplies for the Partisans, volunteers from the cities previously annexed by Italy, and Italian recruits crossing over to the Allies (the Garibaldi Division).
-After this favourable chain of events, the AVNOJ decided to meet for the second time – now in Partisan-liberated Jajce.
-The Second Session of the AVNOJ lasted from 21 to 29 November 1943 (right before and during the Tehran Conference), and came to a number of significant conclusions.
+After this favourable chain of events, the AVNOJ decided to meet for the second time, in Partisan-liberated Jajce.
+The Second Session of the AVNOJ lasted from 21 to 29 November 1943 (right before and during the Tehran Conference) and came to a number of conclusions.
 The most significant of these was the establishment of the Democratic Federal Yugoslavia, a state that would be a federation of six equal South Slavic republics (as opposed to the allegedly Serb predominance in pre-war Yugoslavia).
-The council decided on a "neutral" name and deliberately left the question of "monarchy vs. republic" open, ruling that Peter II would only be allowed to return from exile in London upon a favourable result of a pan-Yugoslav referendum on the question.
-Among other decisions, the AVNOJ decided on forming a provisional executive body, the National Committee for the Liberation of Yugoslavia (NKOJ, Nacionalni komitet oslobođenja Jugoslavije), appointing Tito as the Prime Minister.
+The council decided on a "neutral" name and deliberately left the question of "monarchy vs. republic" open, ruling that Peter II would be allowed to return from exile in London only upon a favourable result of a pan-Yugoslav referendum on the question.
+Among other decisions, the AVNOJ formed a provisional executive body, the National Committee for the Liberation of Yugoslavia (NKOJ, Nacionalni komitet oslobođenja Jugoslavije), appointing Tito as prime minister.
 Having achieved success in the 1943 engagements, Tito was also granted the rank of Marshal of Yugoslavia.
 Favourable news also came from the Tehran Conference when the Allies concluded that the Partisans would be recognized as the Allied Yugoslav resistance movement and granted supplies and wartime support against the Axis occupation.